daeyounglim/adaptIVPT/README.md

 + Nam Hee Choi <NamHee.Choi@fda.hhs.gov>

 ## ⚠️ Disclaimer
-This package reflects the views of the authors and ***should not*** be construed to represent FDA's views or policies.
+This package reflects the views of the authors and ***should not*** be construed to represent the FDA's views or policies.